lilactown/thump/README.md

 - A keyword representing a DOM element: `:div`, `:span`, `:h1`, `:article`
 - A vanilla React component or one of the special React components like `Fragment`
-- A set of special keywords that `hiccup-next` exposes:
+- A set of special keywords that `thumps` exposes:
   - `:<>` as an alias for Fragments